aws-ia/standards-terraform/README.md

 **Child Modules:** A module that has been called by another module is often referred to as a child module.

 **Types of Reuseable AWS-ia Modules:**
-- AWS Service Modules: A container that provide sensibale default for deploying an AWS service based on AWS-ia standards _(Example:VPC/Aurora/SQS)_
+- AWS-ia Service Modules: A container that provide sensibale default for deploying an AWS service based on AWS-ia standards _(Example:VPC/Aurora/SQS)_
-- Partner Modules: A container that leverags one or more _AWS Service Modules_ to build the infrastrure needed to instantiate a AWS partner product _(Example:Magento)_
+- AWS-ia Partner Modules: A container that leverags one or more _AWS Service Modules_ to build the infrastrure needed to instantiate a AWS partner product _(Example:Magento)_

 ## Module Structure